A1cey/procem/procasm/README.md

 - *Labels* (**\<LABEL>**) are used to mark specific locations in the program.
 They are denoted by a string of alphanumeric or underscore ('_') or dash ('-') characters followed by a colon (':') (e.g., 'label:').
 Labels are case-sensitive.
 - *Registers* (**\<REG>**) must be a valid register name (e.g., 'R0', 'r1', 'R2', 'PC', 'sp').
 - *Literals* (**\<LIT>**) are decimal, binary, hexadecimal, octal, boolean or char constants.
   - Decimal values start with '0d' (optional), followed by a sequence of '0's through '9's.
+Decimal values can be negative.
   - Binary values start with '0b', followed by a sequence of '0's and '1's.
   - Hexadecimal values start with '0x', followed by a sequence of digits from '0' through '9' and letters from 'a' through 'f'.
   - Octal values start with '0o', followed by a sequence of '0's through '7's.
-  - Boolean values are either 'true' or 'false'.
   - Character values are enclosed in single quotes, e.g., 'a', 'B', '5'.
 - *Operands* (**\<OP>**) can be a register name or a literal.
 - Compiler *directives* are special instructions that the assembler uses to control the assembly process.
 They start with a '.' followed by a string of alphanumeric or underscore ('_') or dash ('-') characters.